Neutral Density (ND) Filter Chart

 Nikon D810, 24-70 mm, BIG stopper ND filter, 8,0 sec, f/22.

-On a nice sunny day I want to take the waters of a waterfall.
-Using the technique of long exposure the water will assume a silky appearance.
-This effect is called motion blur and is the result of the greater amount of light reflected from the water that reaches the sensor, thanks to the long shutter speed.
+On a beautiful day, I want to take a picture of a waterfall using the long exposure technique.
+The result will be that the water will take on a silky appearance.
+This effect is called motion blur and is the result of the greater amount of light reflected by the water reaching the sensor thanks to the long shutter speed.

-First we set the equipment (a good tripod and a remote shutter control are crucial), we compose the shot and finally we set the camera to the correct exposure, lets’ assume in our example it’s 1/125 of a second; we note this value;
+First, we position and set up the equipment (a good tripod and a remote shutter release are essential), compose the shot and finally adjust the camera, without any filters, for the correct exposure at the aperture we want.
+In our example, this corresponds to 1/125 of a second; we note this value down.

-I pick up my ND Filter Chart and I go directly to the column relating to the ND factor of 3,0.
-Then I scroll down till I intersect the cells line of the exposure time of 1/125, the value that we have wrote in our note earlier.
-The crossover cell contains the value of 8 seconds which is the exposure time that I have to use if I want to get a photo correctly exposed with the BIG stopper.
+I now take my ND filter chart and go to the column with the ND density 3.0 and start scrolling down the cells until I come across the row with an exposure time of 1/125, the value we noted earlier.
+The cell at the intersection shows an exposure time of 8 seconds, which is the shutter speed I will need to use to obtain a correctly exposed photo using the BIG stopper ND filter.
 Done!